Director of eCommerce, Hotsox

 The reason that consumer behavior research is so effective is that it helps to engage individual customers by providing personalized messaging.

+Data collection has long been a pivotal aspect of marketing.
 Consumer insights can be confusing because it’s not the data itself, but the factual information you gain about the customer based on information.
 There are many types of insights and not all insights will be useful for your purposes.

 Marketers use data analytics and a combination of information that they gather from a variety of sources to develop insights.
 Their data analysis might include internal data from customer behavior on their own web properties.
 It often also includes wider trends and data they’ve found from sources such as third party data.